ianrae/dnal-lang/README.md

 		  !empty(lastName)
 		 end

+		//define some values
+		let customer Person = { 'Gillian', 'Smith', '1965-12-31' }

-		let people Person = [
+		let people list<Person> = [
-		 { 'Gillian', 'Smith', '1965-12-31' },
+		 { 'Simone', 'Tremblay', '1965-12-31' },
 		 { 'Jason', 'Ackerman', '1991-01-15' }
 		]

-The *dnalc* compiler converts DNAL into other formats such as JSON, XML, or to do code generation of bean or DTO classes.
+The *dnalc* compiler converts DNAL into other formats.
+Use it to create JSON, XML, or to do code generation of bean or DTO classes.
+The compiler is extensible; add your own output generators.

 The DNAL API is a Java API for loading and querying DNAL data.